Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Kansas vs. Missouri BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game between the No. 2 Kansas Jayhawks (8-1) and Missouri Tigers (7-2) at Allen Fieldhouse has a projected final score of 79-66 (according to our computer prediction) in favor of heavily favored Kansas, so it should be a lopsided matchup.
-The game will begin at 5:15 PM ET on December 9.
+Saturday's contest that pits the No. 2 Kansas Jayhawks (8-1) versus the Missouri Tigers (7-2) at Allen Fieldhouse should be a one-sided matchup based on our computer prediction, which projects a final score of 79-66 in favor of Kansas, who is heavy favorites by our model.
+Game time is at 5:15 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!